oskasve/Histatin-1-and-its-Siblings/README.md

 .py scripts are python scripts to perform the decomposition and contour plotting.

+.sh exact commands used when starting and restarting simulations on the LUNARC COSMOS cluster

 Force-field-files contains force field related files such as .itp files.

+CD-data contains all CD data

+SAXS-data contains all SAXS data